Skip to content

 5) Draw on your own experiences

 Don’t limit yourself to fiction.
-Your own childhood or pre-children life can be a great source of inspiration for stories that your children will love hearing.
+Your childhood or pre-children life can be a great source of inspiration for stories that your children will love hearing.
 You may, of course, embellish or leave certain details out but don’t underestimate the power of your own stories.

 Sharing photos and talking